Poğaça with feta cheese (Turkish breakfast pastry)

 This recipe was first published in my newsletter Meze.
 That recipe also includes the story of our neighbourhood pogaca guy 🙂 Subscribe here.

-This is poğaça
+This is Turkish poğaça

-Add a cup of strong black tea with a generous hand of sugar, and Turkish workers have the energy to face a day’s labour.
+Add a cup of strong black tea with a generous hand of sugar, and Turkish workers have the energy to face a day’s labour!

-Some are yeasted and soft like buns, others crumbly, relying on baking powder for air.
+Some are yeasted and soft like buns.
+Others rely on baking powder, making for a more crumbly texture similar to scones.
 Some are stuffed, others plain.
 Some have lots of dill added.
 Some are shaped like a half moon, others are round, yet others oval.
-And I’m sure there are places in this country where they have local versions with unique shapes, too.

 Unfortunately, many bakeries these days opt for cheap fats to keep the cost down (a single poğaça costs only pennies).